-The draft Travis AFB Land Use Control Implementation Plan describes the presence of the soil COCs and the land use restrictions, particularly on the unauthorized disturbance and use of soil at this site.
+Tank construction was complete by the summer of 2012.
 After the AST facility construction was complete, the base reassessed the footprint of the environmentally controlled area.
 For the new tank facility, the restrictions associated with fuel operations are more stringent than the previous environmental restrictions and are under contractor management.
 For example, tank facility visitation is significantly limited and requires prior coordination.
 The Report on the Environmental Impact of the SFPP Fuel Tank Project on the Land Use Controls at Site LF044 (AFCEC and AMEC, 2014) is a joint data report from the base and the construction contractor that describes the excavation and disposal of contaminated soil and construction materials from the construction area.
 The joint report reduces the footprint of the LF044 controlled area to the area outside of the new tank facility.
-Figure 6 shows the tank facility and the remaining portions of LF044 that are under LUCs.
-The two small northern portions are 0.30 acre and 0.20 acre in size, and the larger southern portion is 18.41 acres in size (AFCEC and AMEC, 2014).
+Two small northern portions are 0.30 acre and 0.20 acre in size, and the larger southern portion is 18.41 acres in size (AFCEC and AMEC, 2014).